 How to switch carriers and keep your phone

-Now that you're free to take your device to another mobile service provider it's time to consider MVNOs (or mobile virtual network operators).
-These alternative mobile service providers rent space on the major carriers' towers and resell it to you lower prices than you're paying the big guys.
+Now that you're free to take your device to another mobile service provider, it's time to consider MVNOs (or mobile virtual network operators).
+These alternative mobile service providers rent space on the major carriers' towers and resell it to you at lower prices than you're paying the big guys.

 T-Mobile MVNO benefits

 - Better prices: Save up to 50% or more on your cell phone plan.